 Approximately half of the courses are compulsory core courses, namely Math, Micro I, Macro, Advanced Econometrics and Applied Econometrics.
 The other half is elective.
 While Micro II is not core, it is highly recommended to all students.

-The applicant´s university education must also include A) a minimum of 60 higher education credits (hec) in Economics and 7.5 hec in Econometrics/Regression Analysis or equivalent.
+The applicant must have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognized university and be able to demonstrate proficiency in English by means of an internationally recognized test, e. g.
+TOEFL, IELTS.
+The level of English must be equivalent to English 6/English B from Swedish Upper Secondary School.
+The applicant's university education must also include A) a minimum of 60 higher education credits (hec) in Economics and 7.5 hec in Econometrics/Regression Analysis or equivalent.
 In addition the education must include a minimum of 15 hec in Statistics, or 7.5 hec in Statistics and 7.5 hec in quantitative methods and/or Mathematics.
-The hec in Econometrics/Regression Analysis or equivalent may be included in the general statistics requirement or in addition to this, Or B) at least a Bachelor´s degree in Mathematics or in an Engineering programme with a quantitative or mathematical orientation.
+The hec in Econometrics/Regression Analysis or equivalent may be included in the general statistics requirement or in addition to this, Or B) at least a Bachelor's degree in Mathematics or in an Engineering programme with a quantitative or mathematical orientation.
 F

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.

 Sign up for your personal newsletter and we will help you too.

 We will send you all the information you need to find your dream study programme!